The medium-modified $g\to c\bar{c}$ splitting function in the BDMPS-Z formalism: Multiple soft scattering approximation

-Numerical results for the medium-modified splitting function in the soft multiple scattering approximation are shown in Figs.~\ref{figMS1} and~\ref{figMS2}.
-To ease the physical interpretation, these results are not displayed as a function of the dimensionless parameter $e_g$, but instead for physical gluon energies in units of $\tfrac{L}{\text{4\, fm}} GeV$.
-They reveal the same features observed in the N=1 opacity calculation in Figs.~\ref{figN1} and~\ref{figN12}.
-In particular, one observes momentum broadening on a scale $\langle k_\text{c}^2\rangle \sim \hat{q}L$, and the splitting function is enhanced over a wide range of ${\bf k}_c$ and $z$.
-There is also clear numerical evidence for a formation-time dependent suppression that depletes $\left(\frac{1}{Q^2}\, P_{g \to c\, \bar{c}} \right)^{\text{med}}_{\text{m.s.}} $ in the region of sufficiently small $k_\text{c}^2$ and sufficiently symmetric $z$ as soon as the formation time becomes comparable to the in-medium path length $L$, i.e., as soon as $E_g$ is sufficiently large.
+Numerical results for the medium-modified splitting function in the multiple soft scattering approximation are shown in Figs.~\ref{figMS1} and~\ref{figMS2}.
+To ease the physical interpretation, these results are not displayed as a function of the dimensionless parameter $e_g$, but instead for physical gluon energies in units of $\tfrac{L}{\text{4\,fm}} \text{GeV}$.
+They reveal the same features observed in the $N=1$ opacity calculation in Figs.~\ref{figN1} and~\ref{figN12}.
+In particular, one observes momentum broadening on a scale $\langle \bm{\upkappa}^2\rangle \sim \hat{q}L$, and the splitting function is enhanced over a wide range of $\bm{\upkappa}$ and $z$.
+There is also numerical evidence for a formation time-dependent suppression: the medium modification decreases for increasing $E_g$ since the formation time becomes larger than the in-medium path length $L$.